 - Student Assistants must register each semester and provide Transportation Services with:

 - Completed Student Registration Form

 - Verification form signed by their current supervisor

 - Coyote One Credits – If you carpool, bicycle or walk to work, you may be eligible to receive a $1.00 incentive per participation day credited to your Coyote One card.
-Incentives are distributed on a quarterly basis.
+Incentives are distributed on a semester basis.

 - New sustainable transportation participants may also have the opportunity to earn an additional $2.00/day of Stater Bros. gift cards during their first three months in the program.

 - Carpool Parking Permit - Carpool parking permits are issued at no cost.
 Permits may be requested online.

 - Electric Vehicle Charging Stations – CSUSB offer level 2 electric vehicle charging stations.
 They are located in Lots C and N, as well as in each parking structure.
 For more information, please visit: Electric Vehicle Charging Information.

 - Preferential Parking – All CSUSB registered participants can receive 24 free day passes annually.
 Please contact Transportation Services for details.